 (though we were lucky enough that our gondola

-paused as castle fireworks started),
+paused as castle fireworks started).

-as we watched its outside clockwork beings)
+as we watched its outside clockwork characters).

-and finally, the Monorail (finding that the Magic Kingdom at night was magical itself).
+Finally, the Monorail (finding that the Magic Kingdom at night was magical itself).

 The entire day was without incident, though next morning, I saw lights circling around my head again and had to have a lie down.
 It put us right next to the check out deadline and, though Mum had fixed us pigs in blankets in the motel kitchen, I was obliged to eat my portion in the car on the way home.

 Thankfully, it was the new car.
 Uncle Roddy fixed up the Minx and sold it as a classic car before we left, keeping half the proceeds for himself, giving the other half to Mum and Dad.
 We brought over the Anglia, which Dad drive to work, but Dad and Mum used proceeds from the Minx as a substantial down payment on a new ’64 Chevy Impala they picked up on a clearance sale.

 The car feels like a boat, and I had plenty of room to eat in the back seat going home; I just had to be careful not to spill anything on the carpet or upholstery.
 But, I wasn’t as fully recovered as we thought I’d be, and by the first glow of sunset, I’d already fallen into bed, skipping Bonanza, Ed Sullivan and even the Wonderful World of Color for some much needed rest.